 - Guide to International Shipping

-- Technology-based Export Controls (deals wih commercial, dual-use, military and nuclear items and information)
+- Technology-based Export Controls (deals with commercial, dual-use, military and nuclear items and information)

-Additional information and links to associated forms can be found on the Procedures page of this website or you may contact the Office of Export Controls for assistance by sending an email to email@example.com .
-The Office of Export Controls may be reached by phone by calling 434-982-1539 or 434-924-0855.
+Additional information and links to associated forms can be found on the Procedures page of this website.
+You may contact the Office of Export Controls for assistance by sending an email to email@example.com or by contacting a member of the Export Controls team (Contact).

-The executive management of the University of Virginia is strongly committed to compliance with U.S. export control regulations as eviidenced by the creation and support of this office; institutional policy ( FIN-043 ); and registration with applicable federal agencies.
+The executive management of the University of Virginia is strongly committed to compliance with U.S. export control regulations as evidenced by the creation and support of this office; institutional policy (FIN-043); and registration with applicable federal agencies.
 The Office of Export Controls is tasked with providing guidance for University compliance with the following Federal export control regulations:

 - International Traffic in Arms Regulations (ITAR) - Department of State, Directorate of Defense Trade Controls